This post shows you: Fort Canning Walk & Hike Guide – Trails, History & Nature in Singapore

 7. Le Jardin Restaurant

 Le Jardin is an ideal spot to take a break with a coffee.
-Plants and flowers surround it and offers a serene atmosphere, and the floral decor enhances the peaceful ambiance.
+Plants and flowers surround it, creating a serene atmosphere.
+The floral decor enhances the peaceful ambiance.

 The restaurant also features a European-style terrace, perfect for enjoying a meal or drink while soaking in Fort Canning’s lush, colorful surroundings.